-6.4.1.2 Communication Encryption
+6.4.1.3 Communication Encryption

-As the rest of COMPOSITION services, Marketplace should be configured to use TLS5 (Transport Layer Security) cryptographic protocol to secure all communication with it.
-In case this is not possible due to the technologies used, an external reverse proxy (e.g. Nginx6) should be deployed and configured to provide TLS support.
+As the rest of COMPOSITION services, Marketplace is configured to use TLS5 (Transport Layer Security) cryptographic protocol to secure all communication with it.
+Depending on the deployment options in for a specific marketplace, an external reverse proxy (e.g. Nginx6) may also be deployed and configured to provide TLS support.